 This means that 50% of the fees due for the year will be paid to the University in lability period 1.

-Students will still only accrue liability for 25% of the fees due for the year.
+Students will still only accrue liability for 25% of the fees due for the year in liability period 1.
 50% liability takes effect on the first day of liability period 2 (after the Christmas break)

 Student finance reassessments